Skip to Content

 How Does Cisplatin Treat Mesothelioma?

 Patients may receive a combination of cisplatin and pemetrexed for malignant mesothelioma treatment.
 Cisplatin and pemetrexed are both chemotherapy drugs.
-Cisplatin is made of a platinum compound.
-It can bind DNA and thereby slow the growth of or kill cancer cells.

 Cisplatin and Pemetrexed for Pleural Mesothelioma

-One study found that patients receiving first-line cisplatin chemotherapy alone had a median survival of 9.3 months.
-Those receiving cisplatin and pemetrexed had a median overall survival of 12.1 months.
+Research indicates this combination produces a better response than cisplatin alone.
+In one study, patients receiving first-line cisplatin on its own had a median survival of 9.3 months.
+Those receiving cisplatin and pemetrexed had a median survival of 12.1 months.
 Adding pemetrexed to cisplatin improved survival by about 30% in this study.

 • Patients receiving cisplatin plus pemetrexed: 15.3 months median survival